 At traditional universities with a two-tier system there is a main university library with closed stacks, a lending area, a textbook collection, and user services such as interlibrary loan and information and reference services.
 The second tier comprises a variable number of independent departmental, institute, or faculty libraries which are usually non-lending reference libraries, with books arranged by subject on open access.
 Whilst the central university library focuses on the acquisition of general and interdisciplinary literature, the departmental libraries-which have their own budgets concentrate on the literature of their subject area, especially highly specialized research literature.
-To help overcome the disadvantages of this dual system and underpin the collaborative measures introduced since the German Research Foundation drew up its recommendations, cooperative schemes have been launched at many universities.
+To help overcome the disadvantages of this dual system and underpin the collaborative measures introduced since the German.
+Research Foundation drew up its recommendations, cooperative schemes have been launched at many universities.
 However, even in those

 Germany's oldest university in Heidelberg (Baden-Württemberg), founded in 1386, has a two-tier library system with a central University Library and over 50 departmental branches, including nine large libraries each containing over 100,000 volumes.
 Among the Library's world-famous treasures is the Great Heidelberg Song Manuscript, the Codex Manesse, with its popular miniatures of Walther von der Vogelweide (Cod.
 Pal. germ.
 848, Fol.
-1241). - Photo: UL Heidelberg cases where the university has reformed its constitution so as to put the Director of the Main Library in charge of all library staff and to prescribe an integrated library system, the practical task of replacing a former two-tier by a so-called functional single-tier system is still a difficult task.
-The exorbitant price increases in journal subscriptions, the availability and management of electronic resources, and the employment of professionally qualified staff are factors which favour the current trend towards centralization
+124r). - Photo: UL Heidelberg

-At the newer universities founded since the late sixties, most of which have a single-tier library system, there is only one library, which combines the functions of both the central university library and of the decentralized departmental libraries.
-This uniform library structure had also been established in the universities of the GDR and was continued following reunification, but because of on-going problems in the university building sector it has yet not been implemented in all libraries.
-Single-tier library systems are characterized by having one single director who is responsible for the supervision of all library staff, and by the central allocation and distribution of the acquisitions budget.
-Most of the library work procedures are cenThe new university library building in Karlruhe (Baden-Württemberg), opened in 2006, was from the start designed as a round-the-clock library.
+The new university library building in Karlruhe (Baden-Württemberg), opened in 2006, was from the start designed as a round-the-clock library.
 It provides the students and staff of the Karlsruhe Institute of Technology (KIGT), formerly the University of Karlsruhe, with 530 studying places.
 That the library is equipped with the latest automation technology is clear from its RFID self-issue facilities, its book return machine with automatic sorting of the returned books, the automatic inter-library loan processor for the issue and return of ILL requests, the dispensing machine for the issue and return of cloakroom locker keys and the electronic entry control function during evening and night-time opening hours. - Photo: T. Mechau tralized.
-The holdings-partially available for lending, partially for reference and onsite use only-are often scattered over several sectional subject libraries, though they may occasionally be concentrated at one location.
+The holdings-partially available for lending, partially for reference and onsite use only- are often scattered over several sectional subject libraries, though they may occasionally be concentrated at one location.
 They are invariably on open access and arranged by subject according to a detailed classification scheme.